jMonkeyEngine/jmonkeyengine/CONTRIBUTING.md

   + `./gradlew clean build`
 10. Add and commit your changes to your local PR branch.
 11. Push the PR commits to your fork at GitHub:
-  + `git push --set-upstream origin myPrBranch`
+  + `git push --set-upstream origin ` ***yourPrBranchName***
+  + Type your GitHub user name at the "Username" prompt.
+  + Paste your access token (from step 3) at the "Password" prompt.
 12. Initiate the pull request:
   + Browse to [https://github.com/ ***yourGitHubUserName*** /jmonkeyengine]()
-  + Clicking on the "Compare & pull request" button at the top.
+  + Click on the "Compare & pull request" button at the top.
   + The "base repository:" should be "jMonkeyEngine/jmonkeyengine".
   + The "base:" should "master".
   + The "head repository:" should be your personal fork at GitHub.